Zion National Park Coolest Things To Do

 Temple of Sinawava

 This trail is one of the gateways to reach the Narrows hiking trail.
-We hiked it for about 1-1.5 miles where the water starts to become the trail.
-We weren’t prepared for a water hike, so we remained in that area, relaxed, and took it all in.
+The 1.5 miles that we hiked is where the water starts to become the trail.
+Believe me, we do have a desire to hike this trail, but weren’t prepared for a water hike on this visit.
+So we remained in that area, relaxed for a while, and took it all in.

 The park staff are repeatedly mentioning that Memorial Day weekend is the busiest time of the year at Zion.
 They did have extra volunteers working to help with the crowds.
 We hiked Angels Landing, Hidden Canyon Trail and Weeping Rock on a Saturday.
 Surprisingly, throughout the entire day, we didn’t notice the massive crazy crowds within the park.
 Of course, several folks are standing in line to catch the shuttles.
 As a result of shuttles running on such a timely manner (probably every 3-5 minutes), people are not waiting very long at all.